ArtifactDB/artifactdb-backend/docs/sequences.md

 #### API endooint

-There are multiple REST endpoints involved.
-The first set involves endpoints which indirectly implies sequences, that is, when creating a new project and/or version.

-TODO: link to "Uploading data and metadata" section

-- `POST /projects/upload` is used to ask the instance to provision both a project ID, as well as a first version.
-- `POST /projects/{project_id}/upload` is used to provision a new version within an existing project.
-It will fail if that project doesn't exist.
-- `POST /projects/{project_id}/version/{version}/upload`, see below the different use cases

-The first two endpoints require, by default, the role `creator`, to limit, if necessary, the process of project creation to a set of users.
-Upon project and/or version provisioning, the endpoint redirects to the same endpoint, the third one, `POST /projects/{project_id}/version/{version}/upload`.
-This endpoint is also used with external provisioning (not auto-provisioning), where `project_id` and `version` are provided by the client.
-To prevent everybody from this endpoint, possibly overwriting or corrupting an existing project, the role `uploader` is required in the default authorization configuration.

-This last endpoint requires the role `uploader`, but going through auto-provisioning and with the first endpoints `POST /projects/upload` and `POST /projects/{project_id}/upload`, the role `creator` is required.
-Yet both these endpoints will redirect to the one requiring `uploader` permissions.
-How so?
-The instance uses an internal pre-signed URL mechanism to temporarily promote the user's role to `uploader`, specifically and only for that request (the pre-signed upload URL can't be reused for other projects).

-TODO: link to "Internal pre-signed URL" section
+The sequence information (project ID and version) are used while uploading artifacts, see section [upload](usage/upload) for more.
 Other endpoints can be used to collect information about the different sequences state.
 These require by default the role `admin`.

 - `GET /sequences` returns exhautive information for all sequence clients, including the project prefix, the provisioned and restricted pools, the last provisioned ID, etc...